sandeepmchary/Devops_wordpress_Notes/Interview questions/Roles and responsibilities.md

 in the ideal time we explore new tools
 - POC of new tool
 - try with one application
-- benefits of tools quality,time ,reporting ,feature
+- benefits of tools quality, time ,reporting ,feature
-- in 3.0 version we use jenkins/teamcity if the release is successful(100%)
+- in 3.0 version we use Jenkins/teamcity if the release is successful(100%)
-- in 4.0 version they can roleout Teamcity
+- in 4.0 version they can role out Teamcity
 -------------------------------------------------------------------
-I am working in tech Mahindra company for 3.6 years as a devops engineer
+- I have total of 6.10 into IT for Devops i have 3.6 years of experience
-- when comes to my roles as a part of devops team working in the organisation
+- when comes to my roles as a part of Devops team working in the organization
 - we handle enter application build and release Management process
 - for every release it will keep changing
 - taking responsibility of version control system
 - implementing the branching strategy
 - implementing the access control on the VCS, and CI systems it our  responsibility to implement the CI across the project in the account
-- as a part of it we use tools like jenkins
+- as a part of it we use tools like Jenkins
 - when comes to deployment part  we use ansible as deployment tool
 - we write all the ansible Playbooks
 - we check into git repository
 - we follow different release cycles like waterfall and V model
 - We have different types of releases each releases handled by one team member of our team
-- I deal with QA builds in our organisation QA builds are done Monday and Thursday
+- I deal with QA builds in our organization QA builds are done Monday and Thursday
-- Buils will take in 12-3pm, i do builds manually before ansible came in picture , we automates the builds, we use ansible to do the deployment
+- Builds will take in 12-3pm, i do builds manually before ansible came in picture , we automates the builds, we use ansible to do the deployment

     </pre>